-Establishing an economic base should be the goal of your municipal or national economic development program, or the economic development division of your chamber of commerce.
+Establishing an economic base should be the goal of your municipal or national economic development program, or the economic development division of your local government or chamber of commerce.

 Even a neighborhood can generate community exports--items that people primarily outside of your community will purchase.
 Instead of recycling the same money over and over again, your city, town, neighborhood, or nation gains new money through employment in enterprises and business types where your locale can excel.

 It's just a different way of looking at what you perhaps already know to be true.
 A unique product makes money for your community, if you have enough to sell to the outside world after you factor in local consumption.

 Beyond good publicity, money coming into the area is your economic goal.
 Being an exporter or products or services to other cities or countries means jobs.
-Both exciting new technology start-ups and dull industries in high demand count too, of course.
+Both exciting new technology start-ups and dull industries in high demand count.

 To determine the current economic base of your community, and therefore what your government or economic development organization should be emphasizing in its economic development program, do a little research.